 The hunter today

-The statement about the colonization of yoga usually makes white folks flinch.
-No one wants to be on the conquistador boat anymore, but unfortunately most never left.
+The statement about the colonization of yoga usually makes western folks flinch.
+No one wants to be on the conquistador boat anymore, but unfortunately, many never left.
 For centuries the three motives for colonizing have been God, Gold, and Glory, and if we take this phenomenon into a closer observation we can see that things have not changed much, maybe the god part a bit.
-The harsh fact is that Yoga is exploited in the most obscene ways, one can freely add an adjective in front of the Sanskrit word and call it yoga.
+The harsh fact is that Yoga is exploited in the most creative ways, one can freely add an adjective in front of the Sanskrit word and call it yoga.
 Capitalizing with goat, booty, wine, and beer “yoga” is exactly what a colonizer does.
 Without failing to mention the Glory what this groundbreaking body-centric form brings upon its creators.
-This is not only problematic in the cultural appropriation aspect ethically, but also it imposes many unaware peace seekers into the claws of self-made trauma healers and such, who do not have any training in clinical psychology.
+This is cultural appropriation at its best, upholding the colonial structures; completely detaching the practice from its roots, and calling it something new.

 This practice that requires years of studying and devotion to master, has been colonized into 200 hours of stretching, tacky quotes, and overpriced pants.
 To bring Gold and Glory for the hunter.